C&A well-placed to implement ambitious 2028 Global Sustainability Strategy

 About C&A Europe:

-C&A is one of Europe’s leading fashion retailers, with nearly 1,400 stores in 18 European countries and about 24,000 employees.
+C&A is one of Europe’s leading fashion retailers, with nearly 1,400 stores in 18 European countries and more than 25,000 employees.
 Every day, C&A welcomes millions of visitors in its stores and online in Europe, offering high quality long-lasting clothes for the whole family at affordable prices.
 For further information, please visit our website: www.c-a.com

 For further information, please contact: